PupilTong/CS611/TerminalUIEngine/readme.md

 ```
 <{{property1}},color=(color)>
 ```
-A element token will contains values by `,` and the first value must be a Singleline or a  Multiline Block.
-Element token could define the text color in the Singleline or a  Multiline Block, the maxium length of the output of this token by using `max` and `min`.
+An element token will contain values by `,` and the first value must be a Single-line or a  Multiline Block.
+Element token could define the text color in the Single-line or a  Multiline Block, the maximum length of the output of this token by using `max` and `min`.

-color could also be a dynamic singleline block.
+color could also be a dynamic single-line block.

 #### color
 Possible value: